cjsayers/cjsayers.github.io/research.md

 title: Research
 ---

+# Research

-# Ultrafast studies of charge density waves
+## Ultrafast studies of charge density waves

 Using ultrafast lasers, it's possible to induce phase transtions in CDW and monitor this process in real time.
 For this, I use a technique known as time- and angle-resolved photoemission spectroscopy (TR-ARPES).